go101/immutable-value-proposal/README-v9.a.md

 // The elements are read-only from the view of z,
 // but they are writable from the view of w.
-// So the elements are not immutable values. var:rr z = w:ro
+// So the elements are not immutable values. var:rr z = w:rr
 z[0] = 9 // error
 w[0] = 9 // ok
 ```

-Please note, in the above example, the `:rr` and `:ro` suffixes in the `var:rr z = w:ro` line are both required.
+Please note, in the above example, the two `:rr` suffixes in the `var:rr z = w:rr` line are both required.
 The reason is `w` is a roled value.
 Literal and constant values are all unroled values.

-Short declarations:
+And again, implicit role convertions are disallowed here.

+There are not ways to declare read-only variables in short declarations:
 ```
 var w = []int{1, 2, 3}
 {
-	// u is a read-only value,
+	// u is a writer value.
 	// v is a reader value.
-	u, v := w:ro, w:rr
+	u, v := w, w:rr

 	... // use u and v

-	v = nil // ok
 }
 ```